R-SE/algos/exercises.md

 **c.** Solve for $nk + nlog(n/k) - nlogn <= 0$ to get the point at which the modified function is equivalent or superior to the standard merge sort.

 **d.** Given a value for $n$, we can use the equation from part c to determine a value for k.

+**Problem 2-2**:

+**a.** We should prove that there are two subarrays, one sorted and the other unsorted, and the sorted one grows over time while the unsorted one shrinks.

+**b/c.** Given the bubblesort implementation in the book (sorted numbers at the front), the three phases of the loop invariant are as such:

+1. **Initialization:** There are two subsets, one from 0 to i containing the sorted subset, and from i + 1 to the end containing the unsorted subset.
+Since i begins at 0, the sorted subset is 0 length, while the unsorted subset is the entire array.
+2. **Maintenance:** After every iteration of i, the smallest number is bubbled to the front.
+The sorted subset grows by one element.
+Our invariant (which states that 0 to i contains the sorted set and i + 1 to end contains the unsorted subset) stays true.
+3. **Termination:** The loop terminates after i has reached the last item.
+Since every smaller element has been bubbled left, the last item must be the largest, and completes the sorted subset.

+**d.** The worst-case running time of bubblesort is $O(n^2)$, if it's in descending order.
+The best case is $O(n)$, if we have a check that allows for early return (see bubble_sort.cpp bubble_sort_backwards_with_check), because we can do $n - 1$ comparisons, and return when we realize they haven't resulted in any swaps.
+Insertion sort also has $O(n^2)$ worst-case running time, in the same case where the array is in descending order (because every element will have to be swapped all the way up to the first element).